skoona/HomieMonitor/README.md

 * Docker build script.
 * Internally designed to tollerate potentially Homie Specification 1.5+, but focused on V3.
 * Attribute and Property retention, via YAML:Store file, as Homie may consider some discovery related attributes optional and they are not always retained!
+* MQTT Retained Message cleanup.
+Old/stale device topics retained in MQTT can be deleted to cleanup the discovery process.

 ## Demonstration Mode